Sign up to my Industry 4.0 Newsletter here.

 - IoT / Middleware: get data from machines, connect offline devices with online services.
 Connected devices that are able to collect and share data that can be used for real-time monitoring or further analysis.

-- Robotics: software to program robotic behavior or autonomous robots.
+- Robotics: software to program robotic behavior, AGVs and other sorts of robots.
 Investments in robotics have taken off recently.

 - Wearables: touch interfaces are ubiquitous in B2C and people are used to personal devices.
 This trend is recognizable in the industrial world.

 - Analytics / Efficiency: for a 360° overview and full control of the whole production process.
-Measure and analyze human workers and machine work on the shopfloor.
+Measure and analyze human workers and machine work on the shopfloor including condition monitoring of machines and energy consumption.

 - Inspection: companies that help in discovering issues on the assembly line, e.g. with the help of computer vision.